VA loans: The best mortgages

 For example, Veterans United Home Loans, the nation's largest dedicated provider of VA loans, says you can qualify with a credit score as low as 620.

 With a score that low, you'd never qualify for a conventional mortgage, which typically requires a credit score in the 700s.

 You also can carry a lot of debt.
 Borrowers can spend up to 41% of their pretax income on debts, including student loans, credit card bills and auto loans (possibly more if you're otherwise a low-risk borrower).
 Conventional loans have limits ranging from 36% to 45%, depending on your down payment and credit score.

-VA guidelines will even qualify borrowers who discharged a bankruptcy just two years prior to their application or who entered Chapter 13 bankruptcy just a year prior, as long as they can show a record of on-time payments over the last 12 months.
+VA guidelines will even consider borrowers who discharged a bankruptcy just two years prior to their application or who entered Chapter 13 bankruptcy just a year prior, as long as they can show a record of on-time payments over the last 12 months.